kravemir/SVGLabels/docs/help.md

       --label-size=mm mm     Width and height of label in mm, ie.
       --paper-size=mm mm     Width and height of the paper in mm, ie. 210 297 for A4 paper portrait
+      --template-descriptor=FILE
-  -h, --help                 display a help message
+                             Path to JSON file containing descriptor of template -h, --help                 display a help message
 ```